How to Ensure a Great Start to Your RV Season

-- Check the electrolyte levels of the battery (ies).
-If the level is down then you need to top up with distilled water.
+- Check the electrolyte levels of your batteries and top up with distilled water if necessary.

-This can be a major issue, you will need to inspect the inside for damage and the outside for potential leaks.
+This can become a major issue if you do not stay on top of the maintenance needed.
+You need to inspect inside and outside for potential leaks.